 Ultimately, it is people using new skills who replace people using old skills.
 The cycle will continue for as long as humans want more.

-Machine learning or its hype man AI is often seen as a future mega-replacer of people.
-Often this is because of some rather questionable marketing of current machine learning capabilities.
+Machine learning is often seen as a future mega-replacer of people.
 Like with any skill change, machine learning is not itself replacing people.
-Rather people who use machine learning are replacing people who don’t.
+Rather people who use machine learning are replacing people who don't.
 The uniqueness of machine learning is its ability to change the scale and speed of this replacement.
-One person building a machine learning algorithm has the potential to replace a very large number of people who don’t - and quickly.
+One person building a machine learning algorithm has the potential to replace a very large number of people who don't - and quickly.
 This kind of scale and speed is quite different from the ones we are used to.
 Our current labor market system is capable of handling varying levels of displacement over time.
 It is debatable if it is capable of handling a large displacement of people at once.
 Very few systems can handle sudden, extreme shocks well.

-The technical future for machine learning aside, building in better ways to handle the skill diffusion process is beneficial to labor market participants.
+Building in better ways to handle the skill diffusion process is beneficial to labor market participants.
 Stopping the process is neither feasible nor desirable because it is a metabolic function core to the general creative destruction process of the economy.
 Changes during the process may hurt some individuals, but it also provides new opportunities for others like new knowledge, new companies, and new jobs.
 In order to absorb a change at the scale that machine learning can apply, it is essential to actively try to create a specific form of skill diffusion that utilizes machine learning to enhance a person's job instead of replacing it.

 Being a challenger creating differentiation is clearly better than being an incumbent fighting to remain relevant just as it is better to set the proverbial treadmill speed yourself rather than run at a pace dictated by others.
-But it’s not static.
+But it's not static.
 One can be a challenger at one time and an incumbent the next.
-A challenger that never faces the treat of becoming an incumbent is the same as an incumbent who refuses to let new entrants in.
-As long as people can move between these roles easily, the ability to obtain opportunities will largely remain accessible.
+As long as people have some ability to move between these roles, the ability to obtain opportunities can remain largely accessible.